prebid/prebid-server-java/docs/developers/code-reviews.md

 - Does the code use any global, mutable state?
 [Inject dependencies](https://en.wikipedia.org/wiki/Dependency_injection) instead!
 - Can the code be organized into smaller, more modular pieces?
 - Is there dead code which can be deleted?
 Or TODO comments which should be resolved?
 - Look for code used by other adapters.
 Encourage adapter submitter to utilize common code.
+- Specific bid adapter rules:
+    - Host endpoints cannot be fully dynamic. i.e. they can utilize "https://REGION.example.com", but not "https://HOST".
+    - They cannot _require_ a "region" parameter.
+Region may be an optional parameter, but must have a default.